Updated on June 27, 2022

 Have you tried playing/storing videos on Google Drive and wind up failure?
 That might be the result of compatibility problems.
 There are some specific formats & codecs that Google Drive supports.
 Follow the article to find out the Google Drive supported video formats and how to convert your unsupported video files to them.
 After that, you can upload and play these files on Google Drive successfully.

 Here's the best Google Drive video converter that can convert any unsupported video to Google-friendly file type.
 Download it for preparation and read on to see the detailed tutorial:

 You must have been in the situation where you are unable to upload a video file or videos not playing on Google Drive, an error message says "Unable to process this video." or "This video is currently unavailable."
 This may be caused by the video format not being supported by Google Drive.

 Learn About Google Drive Video Formats/Codecs Support

-It would be a shame if a video you demand for sharing, business or a class can't be saved/played on Google Drive due to the incompatibility issue.
+It would be annoying if a video you demand for sharing for business or a class can't be saved/played on Google Drive due to the incompatibility issue.
 Here comes the question: "what can we do when we find out it's the format issue that caused the upload/preview failure?"